Signed in as:

 filler@godaddy.com

-The project is expected to provide, at a minimum, a community room and courtyard to accommodate a variety of programs for the residents, including Resident Services staffing for families and Plus Housing households and intensive case-management for formerly homeless residents.
+The project is will provide, at a minimum, a community room and courtyard to accommodate a variety of programs for the residents, including Resident Services staffing for families and PLUS Housing households and intensive case-management for formerly homeless residents.

 Both MEDA and CCDC have housing counselors that can assist those interested in applying.
 See below for contact info: